 The Oregon Secretary of State, State Archives division offers online trainings that interpret the 2011 changes to Oregon Public Records Law and their impact on social media records in Oregon.
 These changes were intended “to create a definition that can deal with a technology such as social media and any new technologies that are developed down the road.”

-In addition, the State E-governance Board states, “like other forms of communication, social media posts are public records.
-That means they require you to retain them.
-They are also covered by the First Amendment to the U.S. Constitution and the Oregon Constitution.
-Agencies that use social media must understand that they will need to retain content and decide whether to moderate comments that appear on their sites.”
+In addition, the State E-governance Board states, “like other forms of communication, social media posts can be considered public records, and therefore subject to public record retention and inspection rules.
+Agencies that use social media should be prepared to retain content and to decide how to moderate comments that appear on their accounts.”

 Oregon Secretary of State Training Slides